Ezharjan/SpellChecker/README.md

            step 3: dotnet run
    ```

+3. Be aware the newly created `Program.cs` file does not replace the file in this project, otherwise you can't see nothing!

-3. See the fruit of the project;
+4. See the fruit of the project;

-4. If you open it form Visual Studio, the main scripts are all in this repository.
+5. If you open it form Visual Studio, the main scripts are all in this repository.

-5. The `SpellCheckerCheckedVersion.7z` is just a checked version under visual studio code environment.
+6. The `SpellCheckerCheckedVersion.7z` is just a checked version under visual studio code environment.